microsoft/sqldev/pages/java/mac/java-mac-1.md

   - /java/mac/step/1
 ---

-> At the end of this tutorial, you will have created a few Java apps using SQL Server running on your Mac.
-You will have also tried out some cool SQL Server features we think you'll love.
+> In this section, you will get SQL Server 2017 on Docker.
+After that you will install the necessary dependencies to create Java apps with SQL Server.

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_mac.md %}